phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 Some utterances such as “uh” can be both backchannels and speech disfluencies.
 For example: "... pressed a couple of the buttons up in the / uh / the air conditioning panel i think and uh and it reads out codes that way".
 Note that the first _uh_ is it's own utterance and would thus be seen by our extractor as a backchannel.
 The second utterance has normal speech around it so we would ignore it.
 We only want those utterances that are actual backchannels, so after filtering by utterance text we only choose those that have either silence or another backchannel before them.

-This method gives us a total of 61645 backchannels out of 391593 utterances (15.7%) or 71207 out of 3228128 words (2.21%).
-We used the Janus Recognition Toolkit [@janus] for parts of the feature extraction (power, pitch tracking, FFV, MFCC).
-Features are extracted for 32ms windows, with a shift of 10ms.
-We also added a word2vec vocabulary trained on the word alignements.

 This gives us the following selection algorithm:
 ```python
 def is_backchannel(utterance):